SAMLA-io/Sarah/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the a proprietary license.
+See the [LICENSE](LICENSE) file for details.

 ## Contributors